K9-UVR/K9UVR_ML/README.md

 These instructions will get you a copy of the project up and running on your local machine.

+*Repository contains some sample files like base model and sample config files to help you create training data and train your model*

 ### Prerequisites
 - Python 3.4+ _(tensorflow does not support python 3.8 yet)_
 - Git - [instruction](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)